kbiton/docker-ecs-app/README.md

 # Docker-Compose App → Amazon ECS App

+*NOTE* : This demo/code is for demonstration purpose only, you will incur costs please remember to clean resources.

 From local docker build, using the docker-compose construct to an ECS App

 This demo is inspired by this blog: https://aws.amazon.com/blogs/containers/deploy-applications-on-amazon-ecs-using-docker-compose/